Houttuynia Cordata is all the rage in Korean skincare in 2023. Its claim to fame is delivering immaculate glass skin.

 Due to its numerous benefits for the skin, heartleaf has become a common ingredient in Asian beauty.
-Skincare brands are now using Heartleaf Houttuynia extract extensively, adding it to many skin care products, such as cleansers, toners, serums, essences, creams, sheet masks, and spot treatments.
-Jump to see the best products with heartleaf.
+Skincare brands use Heartleaf extract extensively, adding it to many skin care products, such as cleansers*, toners*, serums*, essences, creams*, sheet masks*, spot treatments*, and sunscreens*.

 Houttuynia cordata extract also has anti-aging benefits by preventing the degradation of collagen, elastin, and hyaluronic acid in the skin.
 Interestingly, a new study shows an anti-aging effect by significantly increasing the skin’s telomerase activity (skin’s intrinsic aging mechanism).

 Herbal extracts are efficient in treating mild to moderate acne vulgaris.
 Herbal extracts generally have fewer adverse effects and can be a good alternative for those who would rather skip drugs.